henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 ### Work-process

 As I was the first student to write a *Lives in Transit* storyline, there wasn't much introductory content for creating a chapter available.
 The tutorial—which was still a work-in-progress at that time—supplied only basic information on how the layouting and formatting worked.
-Therefore most of the 'learning how the system works' was done auto-didactically analysing and editing the public **GitHub repository** of the [*Lives in Transit* demo](https://github.com/uzh/lit-demo).
+Therefore most of the *learning how the system works* was done auto-didactically analysing and editing the public **GitHub repository** of the [*Lives in Transit* demo](https://github.com/uzh/lit-demo).
 Essentially all the content programming in **Marugoto** is done in the easily human readable programming langue JSON, so understanding the different variables was not difficult.
 For editing the JSON files I used **Sublime Text 3** and **Sublime Merge** as a Git client.
 The repository was hosted on **GitHub**.

 ![01.](https://github.com/henokemp/university-work/blob/master/digizeit-reflection/pictures/i1.png)